equinor/mad/.changeset/spotty-poets-melt.md

 "@equinor/mad-dfw": patch
 ---

-New prop for the `WorkOrderCell.Navigation` called `bookmarked`.
+New prop for the `WorkOrderCell.Navigation` called `isBookmarked`.
 Can be used to display the `bookmark` and `bookmark-outline` icons.